 This Example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same.
+The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses (including one year of capped expenses in each period) remain the same.
 This example does not reflect any fees or sales charges imposed by a variable contract for which the fund is an investment option.
 If they were included, your costs would be higher.